 Most olive varieties are somewhat self-incompatible and several have recently been shown to be self-sterile.
 Flowers are produced on small inflorescences that emerge in the axil of the leaf from portions of the stem that grew the previous season (Figure 4).
-The flowers typically open in April or May in Florida.
+The flowers typically open in April or May in Florida, but have been reported as early as February 20th.
 The individual inflorescence, known as a panicle, is highly branched, with 10 to 40 flowers on an individual inflorescence.
 Olive flowers are fertilized by wind-blown pollen.
 Several varieties of olive are self-fertile and may fertilize their own flowers with their wind-blown pollen.
 However, research has shown that some trees that may be self-fertile in the regions where they were selected and developed may become self-infertile when grown in another region of the world.
 These differences in reproductive compatibility can be influenced by both fall and spring weather conditions.
-Initiation of flowering time is driven by winter chilling for removing dormancy and the duration of flowering is influenced by conditions during spring warming.
+Initiation of flowering time is driven by winter chilling for removing dormancy, and the duration of flowering is influenced by conditions during spring warming.
 Higher spring temperatures and rainfall during flowering have been shown to decrease the number of days of flowering.
-Pests such as thrips and diseases such as anthracnose can also impact flowers and fruit set.
+Pests, such as thrips, and diseases such, as anthracnose, can also impact flowers and fruit set.

 Figure 4.
 An olive branch showing inflorescences and flowers.
-Credits: Jennifer L. Gillett-Kaufman.
+Credits: Jennifer L. Gillett-Kaufman, UF/IFAS